David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

 Sally Armstrong, C.M., B.Ed., M.Sc.

-Sally Armstrong will be awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Friday, June 12 “in recognition of outstanding contribution to the advancement of the rights of women and children through her scholarship, personal experience and highly acclaimed writing.”
+Sally Armstrong was awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Friday, June 12 “in recognition of outstanding contribution to the advancement of the rights of women and children through her scholarship, personal experience and highly acclaimed writing.”

 Human rights activist, journalist and award-winning author Sally Armstrong has covered stories about women and girls in zones of conflict all over the world.
 From Bosnia and Somalia to the Middle East, Rwanda, Congo and Afghanistan, her eyewitness reports have earned her awards including the Gold Award from the National Magazine Awards Foundation and the Author’s Award from the Foundation for the Advancement of Canadian Letters.
 She received the Amnesty International Media Award in 2000, 2002 and again in 2011.